collectionsasdata/part2whole/cfp.md

 - Room rental and catering for meetings
 - Conference travel to present on the project

+We discourage proposals that ask for funds for contingent or temporary labor.
+Student labor may be funded through the project as long as the students are fairly paid, and all participants are credited in project materials.
+Funds may not be used to pay for digitization or hardware.
+Per [The Andrew W. Mellon Foundation](https://mellon.org/programs/scholarly-communications/inquiries-and-guidelines/), indirect costs cannot be funded.

 ### Eligibility

 The applicant institution must be located in the United States or in an associated entity, e.g., the Commonwealth of Puerto Rico or American Samoa.